5 Things We Should Teach our Kids About Laundry

 3. Laundry boosters

-Colour run is something every laundress will have to deal with at some point and by teaching your children that it does not necessarily spell the end for their favourite dress or t. shirt you can save them a lot of disappointment.
-Dr. Beckmann Colour Run Remover can help rescue clothes from unwanted dye runs, for example if the red from a red and white striped t. shirt runs and they now have a red and pink striped t. shirt, or that naughty black sock invades the white wash and turns everything grey.
-This product is available for colours, whites and as a hand-wash meaning they are covered whatever their colour run crisis.
+Colour run is something everyone will have to deal with at some point and by teaching your children that it does not necessarily spell the end for their favourite dress or t-shirt you can save them a lot of disappointment.
+Dr. Beckmann Colour Run Remover can help rescue clothes from unwanted dye runs, for example if the red from a red and white striped t-shirt runs and they now have a red and pink striped t-shirt, or that naughty black sock invades the white wash and turns everything grey.
+This product is available for whites and for use on colours.

 5. Timing and temperature